Bootstrability in Line-Defect CFT with Improved Truncation Methods: Introduction and Summary

 \item We benchmark the Soft Actor-Critic (SAC) Reinforcement Learning algorithm \cite{DBLP:journals/corr/abs-1801-01290}, used as a non-linear optimiser, against the IPOPT implementation of the Interior Point Method optimisation algorithm.
 In this context, we provide specific evidence for the effectiveness of the average of statistical runs with the SAC algorithm and comment on the motivation to explore more advanced Reinforcement Learning algorithms.
 We highlight the fact that truncation methods using either of the above algorithms are computationally cheaper than the (rigorous) linear-functional methods.
 Our computations were performed using machine precision. \item We significantly improve our Python implementation \href{https://github.com/vniarchos/BootSTOP}{BootSTOP} to: $a)$ use the improved truncation scheme in 1D, $b)$ work with CFTs in 1D, 2D and 6D, $c)$ switch between SAC and the Python Parallel Global Multiobjective Optimiser (PyGMO) \cite{Biscani2020}, which includes a host of deterministic and stochastic optimisation algorithms, including IPOPT.

 \end{itemize}

 The rest of this paper is organised as follows.
 In Section~\ref{truncation} we give a detailed account of our improved truncation scheme.
 In Section~\ref{1dcft} we provide a brief review of the necessary background needed to set up our bootstrap problem.
 In Sections~\ref{wointegral} and \ref{wintegral} we list our main results by reproducing the recently obtained values for the OPE-coefficients squared of the first three unprotected multiplets in the 1D defect CFT \cite{Cavaglia:2021bnz, Cavaglia:2022qpg} using our SAC/IPOPT optimisation protocols.
 We round off in Section~\ref{comparison} by discussing the merits of different optimisation algorithms, as well as presenting some predictions for additional data in the 1D defect CFT, before concluding in Section~\ref{outlook}.
-Appendix~\ref{fullresults} includes a full list of our results, while Appendix~\ref{flow} presents an alternative analysis for the adiabatic variation of the crossing equations, which could be used in future studies.
+Appendix~\ref{fullresults} includes a full list of our results, while Appendix~\ref{flow} presents an alternative analysis for the adiabatic variation of the crossing equations, which could be used in future studies.\footnote{Note added in v2: After v1 of this work appeared on the arXiv, we learned of similar explorations of the 1D defect CFT using BootSTOP in the master's thesis \cite{TrentaMSc}.
+We thank P. Ferrero for communication on this point.}